Sportfive: Business operations

 Sportfive markets over 30 sports.
 In addition to football, these include predominantly American football, basketball, handball, motor sports like Formula One, golf, baseball and esports & gaming.
 Other sports include cycling, endurance sports, field hockey, horse racing, rugby, sailing, swimming, surfing, table tennis, weightlifting and winter sports.

 The agency markets campaigns and endorsement agreements for a variety of clients in the sports sector, as well as representing individual international athletes.
 These include services for rights holders and companies, such as distribution strategies, internationalization, (virtual) A-boards and stadium advertising, jersey sponsorship, international media rights, athlete marketing, hospitality programs, travel services, creative sponsorship campaigns as well as digital services such as apps and product innovations.
 Further, the agency supports realization of those concepts with teams based at the respective club.

 The agency is also a broker for sporting events such as Olympics & multi-sport events.
 For example, the Australian Commonwealth Games entered into a long-term partnership with Sportfive during the preparations for the Birmingham 2022 Commonwealth Games.
 Further, the agency also arranged for the Bank of America to become the presenting partner of the Boston Marathon in 2022.
+In the field of Twenty20 cricket, Sportfive is involved as a marketing partner in the newly established 2025 cricket tournament, the International Masters League.

 The agency works with various national and international brands and companies such as Trivago, Jeep, Nike, BMW, Emirates, Red Bull or Kellogg's and media companies such as Sky Group and DAZN.